twoBirds/twobirds/README.md

 // THIS:

-this // in handler code, this always points to the current sub-instance
+this // in handler code, this always points to the current instance

 // CHAINING: